 You'll mostly type inside of fields in Google Calendar, adding event names or inviting people.
 But what happens when you hit your keys outside of event pages?
 You'll trigger some surprisingly useful shortcuts!

 Below, we'll break down our favorite Google Calendar keyboard shortcuts.
-Most Calendar shortcuts work with just the letter — no ⌘ or Cntl required — and they're pretty easy to memorize.
-If you want the full list, see the Google Support list here.
+Most Calendar shortcuts work with just the letter — no ⌘ or Ctrl required — and they're pretty easy to memorize.
+If you want the full list, we have a comprehensive guide that covers all the shortcuts.

 - Create an event: c (short for create)